Frequently Asked questions for MA applicants.

-It is possible to do this, but not desirable.
+It is possible to finish one year after completing courses, and courses can be completed in one summer, but not desirable.
 To do this you would need to pass 4 single course exams in one summer, with at least one set of concurrent enrolments.
 This will be highly demanding.

 How much time do I have to finish the M.A.?

-Are their deadlines for submitting the M.A. dissertation?
+Are there deadlines for submitting the M.A. dissertation?

-You have to submit no later than four months after we provided a supervisor (that is, the supervision period is limited to 4 months) and in some cases it may be earlier depending on how close to the final submission deadline (November of the third year from the time of the first course) the student provides the proposal and supervisor is approved.
-Note also that the mark has to be confirmed by an external examiner in the process of an ‘exam board’ at the University of Essex.
-The relevant meeting takes place in February every year.
-For this reason, there is a deadline to submit the dissertation by November to receive the M.A. in the next year.
+The final submission deadline is August of the third year from the time of the first course.
+The proposal and supervisor must be approved before supervision begins.
+Note that the dissertation mark has to be confirmed by an external examiner in the process of an ‘exam board’ at the University of Essex.
+This takes place in December every year.
+For this reason, there is a deadline to submit the dissertation by August to receive the M.A. that year.

 By when do I have to apply?
 Is there a deadline?